-To comply with State regulations, the Village of Elmsford Water Department, will be annually issuing a report describing the quality of your drinking water.
+In accordance with State regulations, the Village of Elmsford Water Department issues an annual report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
 We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.